datnt1998/nextjs-app/lib/rbac/README.md

 3. **Combine with RLS policies**: The database RLS policies provide an additional security layer
 4. **Grant custom permissions sparingly**: Use role-based permissions as the primary mechanism
 5. **Check resource ownership**: Use `canPerformAction` when dealing with user-owned resources
+6. **Configure middleware routes**: Define clear route protection rules in the middleware configuration
+7. **Use wildcards wisely**: Wildcard routes can protect entire sections of your app